keithjjones/hostintel/Contributing.md

 ```

 The first function will add the headers associated with the particular module
-to the list of overall headers output by hostintel.
+to the list of overall headers output by hostintel given by "inputheaders".
 The second function will
 perform the lookup and add the data to the row "inputrow".  "inputrow" is then
 output by the main script in CSV format.